 Otto’s Beer and Brat Garden – Minocqua

-An old German-style Beer Hall, Otto’s is a relic of the Northwoods equipped with a menu of eighty brews, a slew of delicious sausages and of course a beer garden!
-With suits of armor, buffalo heads and beer steins adorning the hall and a spacious patio to enjoy a pint, conversation and the Minocqua Fall, make sure Otto’s isn’t the last call on your beer-friendly Wisconsin trip.
+An old German-style beer hall, Otto’s in the Wisconsin Northwoods is equipped with a menu of eighty brews, a slew of delicious sausages and of course a beer garden!
+With suits of armor, buffalo heads and beer steins adorning the hall and a spacious patio to enjoy a pint, conversation and the fresh fall air, make sure Otto’s isn’t the last call on your beer-friendly Wisconsin trip.

-A gem of the Fox Valley, Stone Cellar pairs a rustic, underground vault with an open-air beer garden that’ll keep you relaxed and happy into the fall.
-With a vine-wrapped brick setting and a series of home-brewed beers to choose from, Stone Cellar presents a beer garden vibe all of its own.
-Plus, promoting extensive sustainability practices and showcasing a plethora of local food options on its menu, Stone Cellar takes community ideals to the next level—with delicious results.
+A gem of the Fox Valley, Stone Arch pairs a rustic underground vault with an open-air beer garden that’ll keep you relaxed and happy into the fall.
+With a vine-wrapped brick setting and a series of craft beers to choose from, Stone Arch presents a beer garden vibe all its own.
+Plus, by promoting sustainability practices and showcasing a plethora of local food options on its menu, Stone Arch takes community ideals to the next level—with delicious results.

 This historic brewery started by German immigrants has been in businesses for over 150 years and six generations.
 Visit the rustic Leine Lodge at the Jacob Leinenkugel Brewing Company with friends (and your pup!) to sip seasonal flavors like Oktoberfest in the beer garden and take in the surrounding views of vibrant fall color and Duncan Creek.
 With visiting food trucks, live music, yard games and more, this is the perfect spot to enjoy autumn with your favorite people.